-The Poor People’s Campaign Demands for Health As we approach the 50th anniversary of the Poor People’s Campaign and reread these words we might realize that after 50 years our demands haven’t really changed.
+The Poor People’s Campaign Demands for Health It’s been over half a century since the Poor People’s Campaign and if we reread these words we might realize that after 50 years our demands haven’t really changed.
 We still live in a country of great health disparity.
 Here is a list of the full demands.

 Beyond Berets: The Black Panthers as Health Activists “WE WANT COMPLETELY FREE HEALTH CARE FOR ALL BLACK AND OPPRESSED PEOPLE We believe that the government must provide, free of charge, for the people, health facilities which will not only treat our illnesses, most of which have come about as a result of our oppression, but which will also develop preventive medical programs to guarantee our future survival.”

 BPP People’s Free Medical Centers (Article) An article by Elianna Goldstein for a class project at UNC outlining the movement by the Black Panther Party and others to create free medical centers across the USA.

 Simone Leigh’s Free People’s Medical Clinic [2014, art installation, NYC]

 Atlanta Herb Collective A new and emerging collective of herbalists, growers, tea drinkers, and plant enthusiasts in and around Metro Atlanta.
 Stay tuned!